andreynech/iotchallenge/README.md

 * Update device (shadow) on AWS IoT by publishing new state to the corresonding MQTT topic associated with particular machne.

 State updates trigger the rule which compares current and current_allert attributes and forward state data either to the SNS subject if necessary or to DynamoDB for average calculation.
 It in turns triggers email notification to subscribers.

+# Analytics support
+To perform data analysis as requested by the thecond challenge task, we need to capture all sensor data.
+For these purposes we configured AWS Firehose stream to store all incoming data to S3 bucket.
+Later on we can load these data to AWS RedShift, AWS Machine Learning or perform custom analysis.
+We provide publish-to-firehose.json rule which instructs AWS IoT infrastructure to forward all machine state updates to the Firehose stream.